Two layers of access

 MeshAgent has a default Member role, plus stronger project membership presets such as Room Creator, Developer, and Admin.
 This page is ordered from least access to most access.Member

 Member is the default project collaborator role.
-Use this when someone should be part of the project without extra project-wide privileges such as developer access, admin access, or room-creation privileges.Room Creator
+Use this when someone should be part of the project without extra project-wide privileges such as developer access, admin access, room-creation privileges, or LLM proxy/OAuth management access.Room Creator

-Room Creator is a limited project role for collaborators who mainly need to create rooms.
+Room Creator is a limited project role for collaborators who create room-centered project resources.
 Use this when someone should be able to:- create new rooms

 - organize work into separate rooms